railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 following actions:

 .. index::
-   single traceability: upstream
+   single: traceability; upstream

 * Upstream traceability: trace where an identified component has been used, from the product that it was used on to the customer that currently has it, if it has been tracked.
   (Note that the name is confusing - this would normally be considered a downstream direction.)

 .. index::
-   single traceability: downstream
+   single: traceability; downstream

 * Downstream traceability: trace where the components of an identified product at a customer came from.